quater/django-shop/README.md

 # Breaking News

-Today, as of 2015-12-05, I finally finished three demos which should run out of the box.
+Today, as of 2016-01-30, I finally released version 0.9.0rc1 officially.

+It now is available from https://github.com/awesto/django-shop

 Please read the files ``docs/tutorial/intro.rst`` and ``docs/tutorial/quickstart.rst``.
 Following the instructions should create a running shop in minutes, prefilled with a dozen of products.